 Based on my review of the case law, there are no reported New Jersey cases which directly address this issue.
 Moreover, one can imagine a situation where the parties share legal custody and vehemently disagree.
 This would be an issue of first impression for any New Jersey trial court asked to decide whether a child should be permitted to play football.
 Alternatively, an agreement can be reached between the parties regarding such issues, either in advance or at the time of the dispute.
 Of course, having experienced Morris County family law and child custody counsel on your side can help you to find solutions to these questions and issues, and potentially litigate the issue in a court of law if necessary, providing you and your child(ren) greater legal protection and affording you the legal rights that you need and deserve as a parent.

 Author Allison Heaney Lamson, Esq. is a Senior Associate at Jacobs Berger in Morristown, NJ.
 At Jacobs Berger, we are dedicated to finding creative legal solutions to family law issues of all kinds, solutions which are designed to minimize conflict within the family while still accounting for the unique needs and concerns of our clients.

 Our legal team has extensive experience successfully resolving divorces, child custody matters, and post-divorce modification and enforcement issues of all kinds in towns across New Jersey and Morris County, including Morristown, Madison, Randolph, East Hanover, Florham Park, Morris Plains, Mt.
 Olive, Morris Township, Dover, Denville, and the surrounding communities.

-To speak with us today in a comprehensive and confidential case assessment regarding any kind of family law, divorce, or child custody matter, please contact us online, or through our Morristown, NJ office at (973) 718-7705.
+To speak with us today in a strategic planning session regarding any kind of family law, divorce, or child custody matter, please contact us online, or through our Morristown, NJ office at (973) 710-4366.